-Live from Mexico, Loons On Vacation, we take a look at Iron Maiden’s ‘Trooper’ beer after we found it at a Chedraui (more or less Mexican Walmart).
-The store despite being a chain, had a pretty impressive supply of different beers.
-However, in Mexico for the liquors like mezcal and tequila you may be better of going to specialty stores.
-But for your average beer fair not a bad place to pick up party supplies.
-Mexico loves beer and because they are a latin country, for some reason, it is in their DNA to love Iron Maiden.
+Cottagemixtape.com found the Trooper Beer at a Chedraui (more or less Mexican Walmart).
+The store despite being a chain, had a pretty impressive supply of beers.
+If you were looking for mezcal or tequila you may be better of going to specialty stores but Chedraui is not a bad place to pick up ‘party supplies’.
+Mexico loves beer and because they are a Latin country, for some reason, it is in their DNA to also love Iron Maiden.
 So it was a pleasant, but not a total surprise to come across Robinson’s Trooper Premium British Beer.
-It is no longer available in Canada (LCBO) so we thought that despite being on vacation we should put in “work” and review it.
+It is no longer available in Canada through the LCBO, so we thought that despite being on vacation, we should put in a little “work” and review it.

-Iron Maiden are arguably one of the greatest, most enduring Heavy Metal acts of all time, from the NWOBHM scene to the world stage.
-The charismatic frontman Bruce Dickinson has a reputation of being this Renaissance man, jack-of-all-trades, take no “Prisoners” type and Iron Maiden itself, armed with loveable mascot Eddie, never shy away from merchandise.
-Not in a gross way like some other acts but mostly in a fun way.
-So it only makes sense, being good British blokes, that Iron Maiden should have a beer but how does it taste?
+Iron Maiden are arguably one of the greatest, most enduring Heavy Metal acts of all time, from the early NWOBHM scene to the world stage.
+The charismatic frontman Bruce Dickinson has a reputation of being this Renaissance man, jack-of-all-trades, take no “Prisoners” type and Iron Maiden themselves, armed with loveable mascot Eddie, never shy away from merchandise.
+So it only makes sense, being good British blokes, that Iron Maiden should have their own beer, but how does it taste?

 Iron Maiden’s Trooper Beer Review